-The days of long, drawn-out conference room meetings are over—or they should be.
+The days of long, drawn-out conference room meetings can become a thing of the past.

-For those reasons, Strategic Meetings Management Program (SMMP) is an important concept for you to know.
+To start streamlining meetings, Strategic Meetings Management Program (SMMP) can be a helpful approach.
 In basic terms, SMMP means coming up with a clear plan for managing your business meetings to stay on-task and productive.
 Once you have a plan, you can communicate it to your team.

-Create an SMMP meeting plan incorporating these seven ways to help streamline business meetings and keep them strategic, consistent and productive.
+You can create an SMMP meeting plan incorporating these seven easy ways to keep meetings strategic, consistent, and productive.

 1. Communicate a clear objective in advance.